If you’ve come to this article expecting exogenous ketones to magically make you lose fat, now is a good time to get that idea out of your head.

 This demonstrates that ketones not only increase energy reserves and enhance glucose uptake, but that they also significantly reduce lactate accumulation in the blood as exercise persists.
 Pretty amazing, isn’t it?

-Being in ketosis modulates your endocrine system in a manner that decreases food cravings (primarily by elevating activity of the hormone cholecystokinin/CCK).
+Being in ketosis modulates your endocrine system in a manner that decreases food cravings (primarily by elevating the activity of the hormone cholecystokinin/CCK).

 CCK works as an appetite regulator and is secreted in response to consuming fats and proteins; it stimulates digestion and delays stomach emptying.